playbenny/benny_manual/docs/live_sets.md

 - **Output blocks**

     In the hardware setup, every audio output on your computer has the option to run another layer of audio processing, called 'output blocks'.
 As standard the transparent anti-aliasing clipper and dither are selected.
-Because these are part of the hardware setup not the song they're always present.
+Because these are part of the hardware setup rather than part of the song they're always present, even when benny is loading a new song.

     - The **stretch_looper** output block lets you grab a loop of the playing track and keep that looping while the next one loads.
 It uses z-plane timestretch to make it match the tempo of the next song. *This is still a work in progress.*

     - similarly there's a **big reverb** output block prototype.

-- **Hardware** loopers, delays or reverbs - anything that can be used to grab a bit and fill 2-10 seconds works here! *In my current live setup i've built an external version of the stretch looper that runs in a bela pepper eurorack module and additionally provides an emergency loop in the extremely unlikely event of my computer crashing.*
+- **Hardware** loopers, delays or reverbs - anything that can be used to fill 2-10 seconds works here! *In my current live setup i've built an external version of the stretch looper that runs in a bela pepper eurorack module and additionally provides an emergency loop in the extremely unlikely event of my computer crashing.*

 **Live set pro-tips**